goodblockio/decide-governance-engine/docs/ContractAPI.md

-# Trail Contract API
+# Decide Contract API

-This guide outlines all the contract actions available on the Trail Voting Platform.
+This guide outlines all the contract actions available on the Decide Voting Platform.

 -----